torvalds/linux/Documentation/arch/x86/resctrl.rst

   it into the cache.
 - Set the previous CLOS as active.
-- At this point the closid CLOSNEW can be released - the cache pseudo-locked region is protected as long as its CBM does not appear in any CAT allocation.
-Even though the cache pseudo-locked region will from this point on not appear in any CBM of any CLOS an application running with any CLOS will be able to access the memory in the pseudo-locked region since the region continues to serve cache hits.
+- At this point the closid CLOSNEW can be released - the cache pseudo-locked region is protected as long as its CBM does analt appear in any CAT allocation.
+Even though the cache pseudo-locked region will from this point on analt appear in any CBM of any CLOS an application running with any CLOS will be able to access the memory in the pseudo-locked region since the region continues to serve cache hits.
 - The contiguous region of memory loaded into the cache is exposed to